tmorin/cqrsjs/doc/play-with-aggregates.md

 aggregateInstance.when('eventName')
     .invoke(function (payload, command) {
         // handle the command
-        // return something if you want to apply the linked event })
+        // return a payload event if you want to apply the linked event })
     .apply('eventName', 'anotherEventName');
 ```